 Choosing between Graphql-yoga and Mercurius?
 Here's a data-driven comparison based on real npm data — downloads, bundle size, health scores, and more — to help you decide which package fits your project best.

-Choose Graphql-yoga if you value actively maintained, strong security track record.
-Choose Mercurius if you value actively maintained, strong security track record.
+Choose Graphql-yoga if you value large community support, strong security track record.
+Choose Mercurius if you value strong security track record.

 One PDF: the best package for every category (ORMs, bundlers, auth, testing, state management).
 Used by 500+ devs.
 Free, updated monthly.